HESS: West wins the default battle, but the economic war must go on

 The Russian Federation has defaulted on its debts, failing to pay interest on a pair of Eurobonds within their 30-day grace period that ended on 26 June.
-While the International Swap & Derivatives Association’s Determinations Committee found Russia already to be in default on June 9 and it selectively defaulted on foreign holders of local debt in the early days of the war, its latest-failure-to-pay is undoubtedly the most significant.
+While the International Swap & Derivatives Association’s Determinations Committee found Russia already to be in default on June 9 and it had selectively defaulted on foreign holders of local debt in the early days of the war, its latest failure to pay is undoubtedly the most significant.

-Escalation of Russia’s other debts is expected, and a barrage of legal claims are set to be launched against the Putin regime, which now must bear the ignominy of plunging the country into a redux of one of the darkest periods of the 1990’s.
+Escalation of Russia’s other debts is anticipated, and a barrage of legal claims are set to be launched against the Putin regime, which now must bear the ignominy of plunging the country into a redux of one of the darkest periods of the 1990s.

 The default marks a victory for the West’s strategy of expanding its economic war against the Kremlin in response to Vladimir Putin’s widespread attack against Ukraine on February 24.
-It is important to note that Putin has been attacking Ukraine continuously since Kyiv’s Euromaidan Revolution (also known as the Revolution of Dignity) in February 2014 and that the West had launched forays against the Russian economy subsequently, but that when Putin decided to launch an all-out-war against Ukraine’s nationhood, the West united to do the same against the Russian economy.
+It is important to note that Putin has been attacking Ukraine continuously since Kyiv’s Euromaidan Revolution (also known as the Revolution of Dignity) in February 2014 and that the West launched forays against the Russian economy subsequently, but that when Putin decided to launch an all-out war against Ukraine’s nationhood, the West united to do the same against the Russian economy.

 Washington’s blacklisting of Russia’s Central Bank on February 28 ultimately led directly to Russia’s state of default, even if it took a few tweaks from the US Treasury along the way.
 But this merely marks a victory in the first key battle of the economic war against Russia.